 - analyse and develop crime policy and prevention strategies

 - evaluate all aspects of crime and the criminal justice system

 - research criminological issues such as those pertaining to offenders, victims of crime and sentencing.

-Criminologists may specialise in crime prevention, cyber crime, juvenile justice, policing strategies, economic crimes or corrections.
-They may work in the legal field, which tries to make sure that laws keep up with changes in society.
-They may also work in the social/psychological fields, which study the effects of the criminal justice system or the factors which contribute to offending behaviour by individuals.
+Criminologists may specialise in crime prevention, cybercrime, juvenile justice, policing strategies, economic crimes or corrections.
+They may work in the legal field, ensuring laws keep up with changes in society.
+They may also work in the social/psychological fields, studying the effects of the criminal justice system or the factors that contribute to offending behaviour by individuals.